 What are the most common types of hair loss in women?

 Female pattern hair loss (Androgenetic alopecia)

 Female pattern hair loss is the most common type of hair loss in women.
 Its starts with a gradual hair thinning on the top of the head and the temples.
 Female pattern hair loss is more common in women with a hereditary tendency for thin hair on the mother's or father's side.
-The best treatment for female pattern hair loss in women would be Minoxidil 2% topical solution combined with a DHT blocking shampoo and oral supplements.
+The best treatment for female pattern hair loss in women would be a minoxidil 2% topical solution or a plant-based DHT blocking serum combined with a DHT blocking shampoo and oral hair growth supplements.

 Sudden hair shedding (Telogen effluvium)

 Sudden hair shedding, aka Telogen effluvium, happens when there is an acute sudden hair shedding.
 With this kind of hair loss, shedding the hair on the whole scalp takes a matter of days.
 Common causes for acute hair shedding are a significant illness (COVID, Flu), stressful events, after a crash diet, and after childbirth.
 Telogen effluvium will typically start 6 - 8 weeks after the stressful events and continue for 6 - 9 months.
 Telogen effluvium can progress to permanent female pattern hair loss in women with a hereditary tendency for thin hair.
 The best treatment for women with telogen effluvium would be a scalp treatment serum combined with a good treatment shampoo and oral supplements.
 Adding collagen peptides can further help replenish the micronutrients required for new hair regrowth.

 Tight hairdos cause traction alopecia (hair loss).
 The mechanical stress on the hair roots cause areas of thin hair - usually on the edges of the hairline.
 The best treatment for this hair loss is a change of hairstyle - combined with scalp treatment serum, a good treatment shampoo, and oral supplements.